 Please don’t use double spacing after periods and full stops.
 One space will do.

-We use double quotes for everything.
+We use double quotes.
 Yes, we know it’s not “correct.”
 But when you are quoting someone, their words go inside of double quotes.
 When you want to emphasize a word, you should use double quotes as well as opposed to single (‘ ’) quotes.
 Even better, if you want to emphasize something use italics.

 Additionally, make sure your commas, full-stops, and question marks go inside the quotation marks.